 Transfer of information between us and Equifax, the credit reporting body

 This information transfer is permitted under Division 2 of Part 111A of the Privacy Act.
 The information involved is the credit-related personal information that a credit reporting body may provide about you, to assist us to assess your credit worthiness.
 This information is relevant for use in establishing your eligibility for consumer credit.

 Please note that the company may contract with Equifax to have part or all of this information provided, from time to time, in accordance with company policy.
 This information has been provided to Equifax by credit providers with whom you have had contact, and includes:

 - information about you after you turned 18, except identification information;

 - credit applied for and/or supplied in Australia;

 If we provide a loan to you and you fail to meet your repayment obligations, or commit a serious credit infringement, we may be entitled to disclose this to the credit reporting body and it will be included on the file they hold about you.

-Transfer of information between us and ASIC or an External Dispute Resolution scheme
+Transfer of information between us and ASIC or AFCA

-In accordance with our Australian Credit Licence conditions and a number of provisions in the Australian Securities and Investments, National Consumer Credit Protection and the Anti-Money Laundering and Counter Terrorism Finance (AUSTRAC) Acts, we may be required to give ASIC, AUSTRAC or the EDR scheme copies of all or some part of your information.
+In accordance with our Australian Credit Licence conditions and a number of provisions in the Australian Securities and Investments, National Consumer Credit Protection and the Anti-Money Laundering and Counter Terrorism Finance (AUSTRAC) Acts, we may be required to give ASIC, AUSTRAC or AFCA copies of all or some part of your information.

 The purposes for which we collect, hold, use and disclose credit information and credit eligibility information